matthewroot/root-readme/README.md

 ## What is this?

 Think of this as documentation for Matthew Root.
-Its intended purpose is to accelerate your understanding of me as a human and Engineering Manager.
+Its intended purpose is to accelerate your understanding of me as a human and Engineering Manager and to provide insight into what our working relationship will look like.
 It is __not__ intended as a substitute for getting to know me.
 Building a relationship, in real life, is one of the most important things we'll do together.
 This README should be used as a supplement and a guide rather than a replacement for that.

 ## Management Philosophy